iampitrus/iampitrus/README.md

 - 💖 I love building interactive and modern user interfaces that run on the web.
 I am a passionate learner who is willing to learn and leverage on modern technologies to make things easier.

-- 🌱 I’m currently learning Typescript
+- 🌱 I’m currently learning Threejs

 -  ✉️  You can contact me at [ogbonnapete210@gmail.com](mailto:ogbonnapete210@gmail.com)

-- 🤝  I'm open to collaborating on Cool projects

 <br/>